SabreenAfd/GCMS-Ghallanai/README.md

 # Overview

-This is a full-stack web application for GCMS Mardan (Government Commerce & Management Sciences College) built with modern web technologies.
+ web application for GCMS (Government Commerce & Management Sciences College) built with modern web technologies.
 The application serves as the institution's official website, showcasing academic programs, faculty information, student achievements, sports activities, and college gallery.
 It features a professional, responsive design with a carousel-based hero section, interactive components, and comprehensive institutional information.

 # User Preferences